 Mexico City seems always to be on the verge of bursting at the seams.

-It’s huge, overpopulated, has more traffic than one can imagine, and is often capped with a haze of smog that blocks one’s view of beautiful Popocatépetl, a volcano about 70 miles south of the city, which recently erupted again.
+It’s huge, overpopulated, has more traffic than one can imagine, and is often capped with a haze of smog that blocks one’s view of beautiful Popocatépetl, a volcano about 70 miles south of the city.

 Despite it all, like Mexico itself, it continues to draw millions of travelers from all over the world.
 While the value of the dollar vs. the peso certainly entices some of them, the draw for many is the city’s feast of visual and sensual elements, some quite incongruous, that make it a never-ending show that delights and intrigues.